pluralsight/guides/in-review/front-end-javascript/building-a-multiplayer-space-shooter-part-i/article.md

 ![controls](https://raw.githubusercontent.com/deepstreamIO/ds-demo-spaceshooter/master/tutorial-images/4-controls.png)

 Each spaceship will be individually controlled by a player via a smartphone-turned-gamepad.
-The control scheme is simple: Touching the left pad moves the ship, touching the right pad shoots, both are independent and work at 360 degrees - if you've ever played games like [Super Smash TV](https://www.youtube.com/watch?v=GdA_-2hnhJY) on the Super Nintendo you know the drill.
+The control scheme is simple: the left pad moves the ship, the right pad shoots, and both sides are independent and work at 360 degrees.
+If you've ever played games like [Super Smash TV](https://www.youtube.com/watch?v=GdA_-2hnhJY) on the Super Nintendo you know the drill.

 Technically, the gamepad is just another [HTML page](https://github.com/deepstreamIO/ds-demo-spaceshooter/blob/master/controls/index.html) with its own [CSS](https://github.com/deepstreamIO/ds-demo-spaceshooter/blob/master/controls/controls.css) and [JavaScript](https://github.com/deepstreamIO/ds-demo-spaceshooter/blob/master/controls/controls.js).
 Both the controls and the game are connected to a deepstream server.
 User-input from each player's gamepad is stored in a [record](https://deepstream.io/tutorials/core/datasync-records/) which deepstream syncs with the game itself.